Toward a unified data-driven turbulence model through multi-objective learning: Results

-The unified foundation model accurately predicts secondary flows across a wide range of duct configurations, generalizing beyond its training conditions.
-We evaluate it on eight test cases as shown in Fig.~\ref{fig:secondary-flow-results-1} and~\ref{fig:secondary-flow-results-2}: four square ducts at decreasing Reynolds numbers (\(\mathrm{Re} = 3500,\, 2600,\, 1800,\, 1100\)) and four rectangular ducts at increasing aspect ratios (AR = 3, 5, 7, 10).
-Among these, only the square duct at \(\mathrm{Re} = 3500\) appears in the training set; all other cases serve as generalization tests.
+\paragraph{Secondary flows} The unified foundation model accurately predicts secondary flows across a wide range of duct configurations, generalizing beyond its training conditions.
+We evaluate the model on eight cases as shown in Fig.~\ref{fig:secondary-flow-results-1} and~\ref{fig:secondary-flow-results-2}: four square ducts at decreasing Reynolds numbers (\(\mathrm{Re} = 3500,\, 2600,\, 1800,\, 1100\)) and four rectangular ducts at increasing aspect ratios (AR = 3, 5, 7, 10).
+Among these, the square duct at \(\mathrm{Re} = 1100, \, 2600\) and the rectangular duct at AR = 5 appear in the training set; all other cases serve as generalization tests.
 For the square ducts, lower Reynolds numbers increase the sensitivity of secondary flow structures to turbulence model accuracy due to stronger viscous effects.
-Across all Reynolds number, the unified foundation model outperforms the \(k\)--\(\omega\) baseline model, maintaining closer agreement with DNS results.
-In rectangular ducts, increasing the aspect ratio amplifies and distorts secondary flows, leading to anisotropic patterns that the baseline \(k\)--\(\omega\) model struggles to capture.
-The unified foundation model captures both the amplification and spatial shifting of secondary vortices with aspect ratio, preserving their qualitative structure and quantitative magnitude.
-These results confirm that the model generalizes effectively to both Reynolds number and geometric extrapolation, demonstrating robustness for complex internal flows beyond its training set.
+Across all Reynolds numbers, the unified foundation model outperforms the baseline \(k\)--\(\omega\) model, maintaining closer agreement with DNS results in Fig.~\ref{fig:secondary-flow-results-1}.
+For the rectangular ducts, increasing the aspect ratio amplifies and distorts secondary flows, leading to anisotropic patterns that the baseline \(k\)--\(\omega\) model fails to capture.
+The unified foundation model captures both the amplification and spatial shifting of secondary vortices with aspect ratio, preserving their qualitative structure and quantitative magnitude in Fig.~\ref{fig:secondary-flow-results-2}.
+These results confirm that the model generalizes effectively to both Reynolds number and geometric extrapolation, demonstrating robustness for complex secondary flows beyond the training set.